theajmalrazaq/superflex/README.md

 ## Overview

-SuperFlex is a browser extension that transforms the outdated university learning management system interface (Flex portal of NUCES university) into a modern, dark-themed, user-friendly experience.
-It enhances the existing functionality while adding new features to improve student productivity.
+OMG y'all! 💅 SuperFlex is the ultimate glow-up for that crusty university Flex portal at NUCES that was giving major 2005 vibes.
+It's literally a browser extension that said "challenge accepted" and transformed the ancient interface into this sleek, dark-mode masterpiece.
+It's not just a pretty face though - we've added so many features that your productivity is about to be *chef's kiss* 🔥

-The extension works by injecting custom React components and styles into the LMS pages, completely overhauling the visual appearance and adding quality-of-life improvements for students.
+This bad boy works by sneaking React components into the boring old LMS pages, basically performing plastic surgery on the UI.
+No cap, it's the ultimate college life hack that the administration wasn't ready for.
+Flex portal?
+More like FLEX on your classmates with this aesthetic upgrade! 😎

 ## Features